aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/object_detection_pkg/README.md

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ && apt-get update
         rosdep install -i --from-path . --rosdistro foxy -y

-1. Build the object_detection_pkg and deepracer_interfaces_pkg:
+1. Build the `object_detection_pkg` and `deepracer_interfaces_pkg`:

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ && colcon build --packages-select object_detection_pkg deepracer_interfaces_pkg

-## Usage
+## Using the `object_detection_node`

-Although the **object_detection_node** is built to work with the Follow the Leader(FTL) sample project, it can be run independently for development/testing/debugging purposes.
+Although the **object_detection_node** is built to work with the Follow the Leader (FTL) sample project, it can be run independently for development, testing, and debugging purposes.

-### Run the node
+### Running the node

 Configure the launch file to specify which device to use for inference (for more details, see the extended configuration section below).
-To launch the built object_detection_node as root user on the AWS DeepRacer device, open up another terminal on the device and run the following commands as root user:
+To launch the built `object_detection_node` as the root user on the AWS DeepRacer device, open another terminal on the device and run the following commands as the root user:

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS2 installation:

         sudo su

-1. Navigate to the Follow the Leader(FTL) workspace:
+1. Navigate to the Follow the Leader (FTL) workspace:

         cd ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/